After Forever: Decipher and departure of Mark Jansen (2001–2002)

-Exordium and Invisible Circles (2003-2004)
+Exordium and Invisible Circles (2003–2004)

 Floor Jansen's activities, as well as the regular jobs and studies of the After Forever band members, reduced the band's live performances for the rest of 2002 and half of 2003.
 It was known that the band was working at a new album from the beginning of 2003, but their first release was the EP Exordium in October 2003, containing an instrumental track, three new songs and two covers.

-In Jansen’s words "the EP Exordium was like an introduction to this new full length album and the subjects of the lyrics are already connected to the concept (...) meaning they are also dealing with modern, social problems".
+In Jansen's words "the EP Exordium was like an introduction to this new full length album and the subjects of the lyrics are already connected to the concept (...) meaning they are also dealing with modern, social problems".

 In 2004, the concept album Invisible Circles was released.
 The album, that deals with childhood traumas and abuse, introduced progressive metal elements to the music of After Forever and the use of a clean male voice.
 The album reached No. 24 in the Dutch Top 100 musical chart.
 In the same year, Lando van Gils also left the band and was replaced by Joost van den Broek, a keyboard player that Floor Jansen had met during her tour with Star One, another project by Arjen Lucassen.

-Remagine and signing to Nuclear Blast (2005-2006)
+Remagine and signing to Nuclear Blast (2005–2006)

 In early September 2005, the band released their fourth album Remagine.
 The album was produced using pre-recorded drum tracks by André Borgman, who had to take a long leave of absence to cure his illness.
 The songs of the album are simpler and more straightforward than in the previous albums, preserving anyway the usual dual voice dynamic in the sound of the band.

 On 3 March 2006 the band left the Transmission Records label, due to the scarce promotion that the label was providing to their albums.
 Following this departure, Transmission Records released the Mea Culpa compilation, with plenty of rarities and B-sides.
 By October the same year, After Forever had signed to the German label Nuclear Blast Records.

-After Forever and hiatus (2007-2008)
+After Forever, hiatus and disbandment (2007–2009)

 In late 2006 the band recorded what would be their final album, as well as their only album to be released through Nuclear Blast, the self-titled After Forever.
 It features guest appearances from Annihilator guitarist Jeff Waters and Doro Pesch.
 Videos of the recording sessions were available for download on the band's website.
 The album was released on 23 April 2007.

 In January 2008, After Forever announced on their website, that the band would be taking a break of at least a year, mainly to assess the health problems of vocalist and guitarist Sander Gommans, who had been absent during most of the tour supporting the album After Forever.
 In an interview with Ragnarök radio, Floor said the band would get together early 2009 to discuss After Forever's future.